Synobsys/synobsys.github.io/adr/ADR-001-documenting-architecture-decisions.md

 ## Decision

+We will use Architecture Decision Records, as [described by Michael Nygard](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).

 We will keep a collection of records for "architecturally significant" decisions: those that affect the structure, non-functional characteristics, dependencies, interfaces, or construction techniques.

 An architecture decision record is a short text file in a format similar to an Alexandrian pattern.
 (Though the decisions themselves are not necessarily patterns, they share the characteristic balancing of forces.)
 Each record describes a set of forces and a single decision in response to those forces.
 Note that the decision is the central piece here, so specific forces may appear in multiple ADRs.